-- is accurate in relation to all material points of fact - does not materially mislead the audience (give a wrong idea or impression of the facts).
+- is accurate in relation to all material points of fact. - does not materially mislead the audience (give a wrong idea or impression of the facts).
 In the event a material error of fact has occurred, broadcasters should correct it at the earliest appropriate opportunity.

+7.1 In the event a significant material error of fact has occurred, broadcasters should correct it at the earliest appropriate opportunity.

-- 6.1 The requirement for factual accuracy does not apply to statements which are clearly distinguishable as analysis, comment or opinion, rather than statements of fact.
-However, broadcasters should still make reasonable efforts to ensure analysis, comment or opinion is not materially misleading with respect to any facts: - referred to; or - upon which the analysis, comment or opinion is based. - 6.2 The standard is not concerned with technical or other points unlikely to significantly affect the audience's understanding of the content as a whole.
+7.17.2 The requirement for factual accuracy does not apply to statements which are clearly distinguishable as analysis, comment or opinion, rather than statements of fact.
+However, in circumstances over which they have editorial control proadcasters should still make reasonable efforts to ensure analysis, comment or opinion is not materially misleading with respect to any facts:

+- referred to; or - upon which the analysis, comment or opinion is based.